kmurawska/docker-images/README.md

 # Docker images

-To see example of usage go to an image directory.
-To build image go to image directory and run ```docker-compose build ```.
+To build an image run ```docker-compose build ``` in image directory.

 1. #### cassandra-waitable
 Image for a cassandra node which supports waiting for completing bootstrap of an other node.
+See cassandra-waitable readme with example of usage.